-Some secure Unix versions such as Trusted Solaris (see Section 4.7) use this approach.
+Some secure Unix versions such as Trusted Solaris use this approach.
 Now the superuser only starts the system.
 During normal operation the administrators have restricted powers.
 If a hacker takes over their functions he can do only limited damage.

 4.7 Known uses